 10. Developing Action Plans to achieve the identified Strategies

 11. Impact analysis between the SWOR, Vision and Strategies.

 12. Establish the Strategic Action plans for all agreed strategies.
 This will include a description of the project, the project scope, the resources necessary for implementation, a start date, finish date, project manager, success measures, ethical considerations and risk identification.
 There are likely to be between three and five Strategic Action plans per strategy.

 13. Strategies for ensuring that the strategic plan is carried out at the various levels, including reviewing the strategic plan regularly, and strategic thinking processes.

 14. Strategies for embedding the strategic plan into performance measures and job descriptions at all levels of the organisation

 15. Show how to develop GANTT chart to review timelines

-The scenario planning component takes the form of a Possibility Casting exercise so you have a handle on what could happen into the future and it's potential impact on your organization.
+- The scenario planning component takes the form of a Possibility Casting exercise so you have a handle on what could happen into the future and it's potential impact on your organisation.

 Or give us a call: +61 438 325 782